 “Ronnie and Ian St John became the two biggest pieces in Shankly’s jigsaw.
 For me, he was the Virgil van Dijk of his day.
-He dominated every game he played in and, for a big man, his distribution of the ball was excellent and he always seemed in control of any situation.
+He dominated every game he played in and, for a big man, his distribution of the ball was excellent and he always seemed in control.

 “Off the field, he was a gentle giant and was always willing to give advice and support to the youngsters.
-We all had the greatest respect for him as a man and a wonderful captain.
+We all had the greatest respect for him as a man, player and captain.

 “Ronnie often struggled to cope with close-season boredom and it reached the point where he put the word out that he was willing to take up some sort of part-time job.

 “One of the directors, Syd Reakes, who later became chairman, heard the banter going round, and shouted to us: ‘I think I know what would suit you in the summer, Ronnie, a lifeguard job on Formby Beach’.